Terrelle Pryor quickly checked reporters when they labeled him as a developing wide receiver during OTA’s. Those times have come and gone.

 Above all, Pryor is an interesting fantasy draft specimen and should not be casually passed over in the early rounds.
 For starters, Pryor was a former quarterback, which means he not only understands his counterpart better than anyone else on the field, but he also becomes a dual threat for wildcat plays.
 Pryor could very well throw for a handful of touchdowns.

 Putting aside Pryor’s previous QB convictions, he’s a pretty darn good receiver and one of the few professional athletes that’s made a successful key position change.
-To be perfectly honest (can I keep it real?), Terrelle Pryor is nothing short of an elite wide receiver now — yes, elite!
+To be perfectly honest, Terrelle Pryor may possibly be an elite wide receiver now — yes, now!
 His move from quarterback to top wide receiver is akin to a MLB pitcher switching to shortstop and also becoming a slugger.

 Let’s be honest — Kirk Cousins is a good quarterback, but nothing more than that.
 Pryor’s ability to grab jump balls and get under misguided ones will certainly raise Cousins’ profile and also give Pryor the best quarterback of his young receiving career to date.
 This combination alone should give fantasy owners confidence in considering Pryor as a high draft pick.
-He’s now the top target on Washington’s roster.
+He’s now the top target on Washington’s roster, outside of injured rookie Josh Doctson.

 (This article was originally published on August 6, 2017)